Hello friends and neighbors!

 Thank you for electing me to serve you in the Colorado House of Representatives from District 9, which includes all of the southeastern part of the City of Denver.

-Two years ago you elected me to serve you in the Colorado House of Representatives.
-It has been the greatest honor in my life.
+Being your Representative has been the greatest honor in my life.
 Thank you.
-I believe you selected me because you wanted me to get certain things done, chiefly:
+I believe you elected me because you wanted me to work on some central issues, specifically:

 - Increase funds for early childhood education through 12th grade.